Tine-m/docker-ci-intro/deck/DockerMySQL.md

 show databases
 ```

+6\)
-6\) Now type exit to return to you  bash terminal in the container
+Now type exit to return to you  bash terminal in the container
+7\)
-7\) Type exit one more time to return to "your own" terminal
+Type exit one more time to return to "your own" terminal

 ### Create a non-root user to use with our new containerized database

+8\)
-8\) Now, repeat all the steps above to login to the MySQL client in the container.
+Now, repeat all the steps above to login to the MySQL client in the container.

+9\)
-9\) Create a non-root user with credentials which we will use when we connect from our Spring Boot apps and Workbench.
-Replace user name and password to your own liking.
+Create a non-root user with credentials which we will use when we connect from our Spring Boot apps and Workbench.
+Replace user  and password to your own liking.
 ```sql
 CREATE USER 'a\_user'@'%' IDENTIFIED BY 'a\_safe\_password';
 GRANT ALL ON \*.\* TO 'a\_user'@'%';
 ```

+10\)
-10\) Verify that the user with the selected grants was created
+Verify that the user with the selected grants was created
 ```sql
 SELECT User, Host FROM mysql.user;
  show grants for 'a\_user'@'%';
 ```
+11\)
-11\) Finally, before you exit, create a database for one of your Spring Boot Projects for the next step.
+Finally, before you exit, create a small database for one of your Spring Boot Projects for the next step.

 ### Connect to your containerized MySQL server from Workbench and Java